Ali Raza

 Eligibility

-Muslims meeting Zakat threshold
+Muslims meeting Nisab threshold

-Every Muslim with food surplus after Ramadan
+Every Muslim with a food surplus after Ramadan

 Recipients